colejarczyk/doc/index.rst

 The REST API Reference
 ----------------------

-:doc:`The API guide </api/index>` covers the REST API of Open Loyalty platform.
+:doc:`The API Guide </api/index>` covers the REST API of the Open Loyalty platform.

 .. toctree::
    :hidden: